ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/websites/wordpress.md

 ```

-Now you are using the correct database, the below text is the code required to add a user.
+Now you are using the correct database, below is the code required to add a user.
 You will want to change the values that have *** 's around them to suit your needs.
 Leave all the other code untouched:

 ```sql
 INSERT INTO `wp_users` (`user_login`, `user_pass`, `user_nicename`, `user_email`, `user_status`)